RAPID-Platform-Projects/Rapid-Docs/docs/Rapid/4-Keyper Manual/6-Data/bulk-item-import/bulk-item-import.md

 ![Sync button location bottom left of screen](<Sync button location.png>)

 This brings up the syncing modal where we can choose if importing items triggers webhooks in the site.
-For our site it dosen't matter if webhooks are triggered so we will leave that unchecked.
+For our site it doesn't matter if webhooks are triggered so we will leave that unchecked.

 ![Sync modal with Trigger Webhooks checkbox and OK button](<Sync Modal.png>)